nhsd-a2si/docs-uec-appts/index.md

 permalink: index.html
 ---

+{% include important.html content="Please note that this standard is being replaced by the "<a href="https://digital.nhs.uk/services/booking-and-referral-standard" target="_blank">Booking and Referral Standard</a>.
+We reccomend that you If you wish to develop a solution for this standard please speak to the team at: bookingandreferralstandard@nhs.net %}

 ## Introduction

 There is a demand for direct appointment booking capabilities across multiple NHS services in England.
 This need stems from a strategic requirement to improve patient journeys and system efficiency.
 Therfore there is a need for a national standard that sets out what appointment booking solutions should and should not be able to do.